Allenpandas/Allenpandas/README.md

 - **Autonomous Driving Security**: attacks and defenses against the physical world, sensors, algorithms and automonous driving systems.
 - **Reinforcement Learning**: safety reinforcement learning (SRL), robustness reinforcement learning and offline reinforcement learning for autonomous driving systems.

-### Advertisement
+**Advertisement:**

-If you are interested in joining our lab, whether as an intern, Master's student, Ph.D. candidate, or in any other capacity, please feel free to reach out to me via email.
+If you are interested in joining our [*THETA Lab*](http://jxd308.cn/), whether as an intern, Master's student, Ph.D. candidate, or in any other capacity, please feel free to reach out to me via email.
 Kindly provide a compelling self-introduction along with supporting materials such as your CV and transcript.
 If there is a strong alignment between your profile and our research endeavors, I would be delighted to recommend you to my advisor.
 Thank you for considering this opportunity!

-### Contact
+**Contact:**

 - Email: `22110131[at]bjtu.edu.cn` (Please change [at] to @)

 ---